Skip to content

 Introduction to Self-Publishing by Barry Fox & Nadine Taylor

-Many of my ghostwriting clients are aware of self-publishing, but aren’t sure how it works.
-They wonder what steps are involved, how difficult it is, what does it cost?
+Many of my ghostwriting clients are aware of self-publishing but aren’t sure how it works.
+They wonder what steps are involved, how difficult it is, and what does it cost?

 Here’s a brief look at self-publishing, based on the questions clients have asked me.